A Novel Ridge Detector for Nonstationary Multicomponent Signals: Development and Application to Robust Mode Retrieval: Definitions and Notations

-Though MB-RD improves S-RD in that it is more adaptive, both techniques are based on the assumption that a mode generates a significant local maximum along the frequency axis at each time instant, which is not the case in heavy noise situations.
-Another limitation is that since the ridges are extracted one after the other using a \emph{peeling algorithm} \cite{colominas2020fully}, if RD fails for one mode then the detection process will also most probably fail for the next ones.
-To deal with this issue, we propose, in the following section, to introduce the concept of \emph{relevant ridge portions} (RRPs) that will be subsequently used to define our new RD technique.
-It will consist in computing all the ridges simultaneously, thus getting rid of the traditional peeling algorithm.
+MB-RD is proved to be slightly sensitive to $C$ when the noise level is low \cite{colominas2020fully} (the simulations in that paper only considered a SNR larger than 0 dB), but the robustness of $\hat q_{\tilde f}$ to heavier noise needs to be further investigated to fully validate this technique.
+Furthermore, though MB-RD is more adaptive than S-RD, both techniques are based on the assumption that the IF of a mode at each time index can be associated with a LMMF, which may not be the case in heavy noise situations.
+Another limitation of S-RD and MB-RD is that they build the ridges one after the other using the peeling algorithm recalled in Section \ref{sec:ridge}: if the ridge detection fails for one mode, it will also fail for the next ones.
+To deal with all these issues, the concept of \emph{relevant ridge portions} (RRPs) is introduced in the following section, and subsequently used to define a new RD not based on the just mentioned peeling algorithm.